Amer Sports: Focus on sport (1986–present)

 in 1979.
 In 1986, Amer sold all their ice hockey related businesses but established a sports division after acquiring a majority stake in the golf equipment maker MacGregor Golf from Jack Nicklaus.

 In 1988, Amer represented, among others, American tobacco giant Philip Morris and held a 62 percent share of the Finnish tobacco market.
 A movement called Klubi 88 made a statement at the AGM claiming that Amer was the single largest causer of cancer in Finland.
-It said that the sponsorships by “tobacco figureheads” Hjallis Harkimo, a sailor, and Keke Rosberg, a Formula 1 driver, should be stopped.
+It said that the sponsorships by "tobacco figureheads" Hjallis Harkimo, a sailor, and Keke Rosberg, a Formula 1 driver, should be stopped.
 Amer's CEO Heikki O. Salonen thought sports products would be a better business for the company to focus on.
 The company's brands included Marlboro, Marimekko, Toyota, Weilin+Göös, and the American brand MacGregor Golf Company.

 In February 1989, Amer acquired the Chicago-based company Wilson Sporting Goods Company, which specialized in golf, tennis, and baseball products.
 Wilson was the largest manufacturer of sports products in the US, but it was heavily indebted.
 The transaction set a new record for the largest foreign acquisition in Finland.

 In 1991, Amer sold Marimekko to Kirsti Paakkanen.
 The company had incurred losses of approximately 50 million euros under Amer's ownership.
 Further acquisitions followed in the shape of the Austrian ski manufacturer Atomic in 1994 and the Finnish sports instrument maker Suunto in 1999.
 The American baseball and softball bat firm Demarini was purchased a year later, falling under the Wilson division.
 During this time, many of the business areas no longer deemed to be core were divested, although the company retained its tobacco business until 2004 when it was sold back to Philip Morris.
 In 2005, Amer acquired the outdoor sports company Salomon from Adidas for €485 million.
 In the same year, the company officially changed its name to Amer Sports Corporation.

 In 2007, Amer Sports' North American headquarters were moved from Portland, Oregon to the historic American Can Company of Utah Building Complex in Ogden, Utah.
+In 2008 Amer Sports divided its operations into three business units: winter sport, outdoor sports, ball sports (Wilson, Louisville Slugger, and DeMarini).